Access to subsidized long-term care is coordinated by Island Health staff.

 Motorized Scooter Policy

-- all other doors open out into a large fenced area and these are alarmed
+- All other doors are alarmed and open into a large fenced area

 Any Other Amenities